sskangg/sandwich_app/README.md

 1. Styling of the scroll-bars and other built-in elements.
 1. Custom built form components instead of HTML forms and bandaid css.
 1. Automatic timer updates instead of updating with a rerender.
 It should leverage a timeout or interval closure to update the time every minute.
+1. Some props are passed down several layers of children.
+This could be improved with reducers.